neuralmagic/deepsparse/examples/google-cloud-run/README.md

 }'
 ```

-FYI, on your first cold start, it will take a ~60 seconds to get your first inference, but afterwards, it should be in milliseconds.
+FYI, on the first cold start, it will take a ~60 seconds to get your first inference, but afterwards, it should be in milliseconds.

 ## Delete Endpoint

-If you want to delete your Cloud Run endpoint, run:
+If you want to delete the Cloud Run endpoint, run:

 ```bash
 python endpoint.py destroy